Do you know what to say when someone dies?

 Maybe you’ve decided to say as little as possible and show your sympathy with thoughtful actions and gifts.
 There’s nothing wrong with that.

-But if you want some help putting your sympathy into words that won’t make anyone cringe or ask for another stiff drink, we’ve curated this list of comforting things to say or write.
+But if you want some help putting your sympathy into words that won’t make anyone cringe, we’ve curated this list of comforting things to say or write.

 We’ve even thrown in a short list of things not to (ever) say to someone who is grieving the loss of a loved one.